galderz/escalante/README.md

 * `build/` Contains code related to building Escalante, including downloading and unzipping a base JBoss Application Server used for testing.

-* `core/` Includes common code use by several Escalante components.
+* `modules/core` Includes common code use by several Escalante components.

+* `modules/artifact` Includes code to resolve dependencies and build modules.
+It also contains an integration test subproject that's executed via Maven Invoker plugin which runs Arquillian tests to check this module works as expected.

-* `lift/` Includes code to run the Escalante Lift module.
+* `modules/lift` Includes code for Lift scala web framework integration.
+It also contains an integration test subproject that's executed via Maven Invoker plugin which runs Arquillian tests to check this module works as expected.

 * `modules/` Parent project for all Escalante modules.

-* `testsuite/` Parent project containing integration testsuites for testing Escalante modules.

-* `integration-tests/` Contains a series of Arquillian-based tests against the packaged distribution.

 Development Tips
 ----------------